-1. The coyote is an expert hunter of rodents, and is a wonderful species to have around for rodent control.
-While they have a bad reputation among ranchers, smart non-lethal coyote management can actually prove to be a big benefit to ranchers since rabbits are a primary competitor with cows for grass.
-When ranchers keep resident coyotes around who don't have any interest in livestock, the coyotes can actually help out by keeping down the population of rabbits and rodents.
+1. The coyote is an expert hunter of rodents, and a wonderful species to have around for rodent control.
+While coyotes have a bad reputation among ranchers, smart, non-lethal coyote management can be a big benefit to ranchers since rabbits are a primary competitor with cows for grass.
+When ranchers keep resident coyotes around who don't have any interest in livestock, the coyotes can actually help out by keeping down the populations of rabbits and rodents.

-2. The coyote was once found only in the southwest and plains area of the continent.
-But as Europeans moved west, extirpating large predators such as wolves, cougars and bears that kept coyotes in check and cutting down forests into prairie-like farmland, the coyote found its opening to spread into new territory.
+2. The coyote was once found only in the southwestern and plains area of North America.
+But as Europeans moved west — extirpating large predators such as wolves, cougars and bears that kept coyotes in check, and cutting down forests into prairie-like farmland — the coyote found its opening to spread into new territory.
 The species has now spread to nearly every corner of North America and into Central America.
 And coyotes don't just stick to rural areas.
 They have become residents in nearly every urban area across the continent as well!

 3. The eastern coyote is larger than the western coyote and has slightly more wolf-like features.
 Why?
 Recent DNA analysis has shown that as the western coyote spread east, it hybridized with eastern wolves (and there is even a little bit of domestic dog DNA mixed in, too).
 That's why the eastern coyote is often called the coywolf.
 This new variation of coyote may be recognized by scientists as a new subspecies, or even possibly a new species, in the future.
 Here is a handy infographic from PBS Nature that explains the "coywolf."